pydata/xarray/doc/plotting.rst

 :py:class:`xarray.DataArray` objects.
 To plot :py:class:`xarray.Dataset` objects simply access the relevant DataArrays, ie ``dset['var1']``.
+Dataset specific plotting routines are also available (see :ref:`plot-dataset`).
 Here we focus mostly on arrays 2d or larger.
 If your data fits nicely into a pandas DataFrame then you're better off using one of the more developed tools there.